 The over-arching aim of the programme is to prepare new entrants for the teaching profession; new teachers who are professional in all aspects of their work and who are knowledgeable and critically reflective about the aims and processes of education.
 On entering the Professional Master of Education (Primary Teaching), (PME-Primary), students are embarking on a process of professional development which continues through to their induction and probation as a beginning teacher and then to continuing professional development as an experienced teacher.
-The first stage of the process, the PME programme of initial teacher education.
+The first stage of the process, the PME programme of initial teacher education, is primarily a course of professional development with a significant academic dimension.
 There is a clear emphasis on the acquisition of key teaching competences and students are expected to develop the competences both during their time in MIE and whilst on school-based placement.
 In addition to this, students are required to develop competency in educational research and to conduct a piece of research that demonstrates their ability to integrate educational theory and practice.